Baked spaghetti pasta with creamy tofu ricotta and tomato sauce swirled inside, creating an impressive Vegan and Gluten-free Deep Dish Spaghetti Pie.

 Have you ever gotten yourself into a cooking funk?
-You know what I mean, its the weeks when you either cook VERY little (“take-out it is”), OR simply rotate the same 5 or 6 recipes for weeks at a time.
+And my “funk” I mean it’s been weeks since you actually cooked (Take-out it is!)
+OR simply rotate the same 5 or 6 recipes for weeks at a time.
 We’ve all done it, myself included.
 In fact, there was a time that our dinners were almost clockwork because it just made it easy.

 Then came the idea of Deep Dish Spaghetti Pie.
 Years ago, while living in Baltimore, I had actually eaten a slice of spaghetti pie at a local restaurant and thought it was so creative at the time.
 Basically cooked pasta, mixed with sauce and layered in a pie pan, then sliced and served.
 It was so good!
 However, I wanted to take that up a notch and create a deep dish version, with cake size servings and impress the family, like I had been all those years ago.